Section 6.04 - Reference Brief

 OSCAL mandatory Sept 2026

-What Is FedRAMP 20x?
+Section A. What is FedRAMP 20x?

 FedRAMP 20x fundamentally changes how cloud service providers demonstrate security compliance to federal agencies.
-Instead of producing hundreds of pages of narrative documentation that is manually reviewed by 3PAO assessors, 20x requires CSPs to provide machine-readable security evidence through OSCAL (Open Security Controls Assessment Language) packages.
+Instead of producing hundreds of pages of narrative documentation manually reviewed by 3PAO assessors, 20x requires CSPs to provide machine-readable security evidence through OSCAL (Open Security Controls Assessment Language) packages.
 Compliance is validated through automated testing against Key Security Indicators (KSIs) rather than manual control-by-control assessment.

 The shift from point-in-time assessment to continuous automated compliance is what drives the cost reduction.
 Instead of a 3PAO spending months manually testing hundreds of controls, automated validation can verify the same controls in hours.
-The 3PAO's role shifts from manual testing to validating the integrity and accuracy of automated compliance outputs.
+The 3PAO role shifts from manual testing to validating the integrity and accuracy of automated outputs.

-Important caveat: 20x is still transitioning from pilot to general availability.
+Caveat: 20x is still transitioning from pilot to general availability.
 Cost estimates are based on early pilot data and industry analysis.
 Actual costs will become clearer as more organizations complete the 20x authorization process in late 2026.

-| Component | Traditional | 20x (Estimated) |
+| Component | Traditional | 20x (estimated) |

 |---|---|---|

-SSP / Documentation 20x replaces narrative SSPs with machine-readable OSCAL packages, dramatically reducing documentation effort | $200k - $400k | $30k - $80k |
+SSP / Documentation OSCAL packages replace narrative SSPs, dramatically reducing documentation effort. | $200k - $400k | $30k - $80k |

-3PAO Assessment Automated evidence validation replaces much of the manual testing.
-3PAO role shifts to validation of automated outputs | $350k - $650k | $100k - $250k |
+3PAO Assessment Automated evidence validation replaces much of the manual testing. | $350k - $650k | $100k - $250k |

-Remediation Continuous monitoring catches issues earlier.
-Fewer surprise findings during assessment. | $200k - $500k | $50k - $150k |
+Remediation Continuous monitoring catches issues earlier; fewer surprise findings. | $200k - $500k | $50k - $150k |

-Infrastructure/Tooling OSCAL tooling and automated evidence collection add new costs, but are offset by reduced manual compliance tooling | $120k - $300k | $80k - $200k |
+Infrastructure / Tooling OSCAL tooling and automated evidence collection add new costs but offset manual compliance tooling. | $120k - $300k | $80k - $200k |

-ConMon (Year 1) Continuous automated compliance replaces monthly manual reporting cycles.
-Annual subset assessment may be replaced. | $150k - $350k | $80k - $200k |
+ConMon (Year 1) Continuous automated compliance replaces monthly manual reporting cycles. | $150k - $350k | $80k - $200k |

-Timeline Pilot participants achieved Low authorization in under 2 months.
-Moderate timelines still being established. | 12-18 months | 2-6 months (est.) |
+Timeline Pilot participants achieved Low authorization in under 2 months. | 12-18 months | 2-6 months (est.) |

-| Estimated Total (Moderate) | $800k - $2M+ | $200k - $500k |
+| Estimated total (Moderate) | $800k - $2M+ | $200k - $500k |

-20x Rollout Timeline
+Section C. Rollout Timeline

 Phase 1: Low Impact Pilot